Environmentally conscious further training: Hydrogen for specialists and managers

 12.10.2023 - The further training program "Hydrogen for specialists and managers" contributes to the environmentally conscious orientation of companies and supports the development of the green hydrogen economy.

-Contributors to the hydrogen training program for specialists and managers
+Participants in the hydrogen training program for specialists and managers

 Please tell us about the motivation and objectives of the participants.